 And stop waiting for job vacancies online or in Newspapers because 70% of these organisations employ through referral and word of mouth.
 Be violent; one job advert amidst 30,000,000 job seekers; the violent taketh it by force.

 Tailor it to perfection:

-Your Resume/CV defines who you are in written form.
-It is completely wrong to submit the same Resume/CV to any job advert.
-Your Skills, Career Objectives, Hobbies and Work Experience should match the job you’re applying for; Random Resume/CV barely gets reviewed.
 Spend quality time in writing.
-It takes a great patient to cook a delicious meal.
-Know when to write a Functional or Chronological type of Resume/CV; An Entry Level Job Advert requires a Functional Resume/CV.
+Know when to write a Functional or Chronological type of CV; An Entry Level Job Advert requires a Functional CV.
 Don’t look down on any company.
-You should write a Resume/CV as if you are to submit it to Shell or Google.
-Smaller organisations take employment process seriously because they want good productivity.
+You should write a CV as if you are to submit it to Shell or Google.
+Smaller organisations take the employment process seriously because they want good productivity.

 Age restriction is not a limitation but an invitation

-Job Advertisement may come with age restrictions but that should not hinder you from submitting your Resume/CV.
-This is why you need the commando; Cover Letter at the forefront.
+Job Advertisement may come with age restrictions but that should not hinder you from submitting your CV.
+This is why you need Cover Letter at the forefront.
 Your Cover Letter must do a good intro, detailing why you qualify for the job and why the company should employ you.